adaltas/node-nikita/src/write.coffee.md

   # here we are\nmy friend, lets try\nyou coquin
 ```

-Example replacing with the global and multiple lines options:
+## Replacing with the global and multiple lines options

 ```coffee
 mecano.write
   content: '#A config file\n#property=30\nproperty=10\n#End of Config'